vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The protocol upgrade feature allows the nodes running a network to automatically update to the latest version of the Vega protocol, without requiring manual intervention.
-This can be particularly useful in situations where the protocol is critical to the functioning of the system and any downtime or disruption needs to be minimised.
+The Protocol Upgrade feature allows the Node Operators synchronously update nodes to the next version of the Vega Protocol.

-Protocol upgrades can be done using Vega Visor, a process runner that manages the the processes of a Vega validator node and a data node.
-Visor starts and stops node processes, tells the node when to take a snapshot, and coordinates upgrades to the protocol.

-Alternatively, a validator node operator can manually upgrade the protocol at an agreed block height, for an agreed Vega software version.

-A protocol upgrade involves two main parts:
+The Protocol Upgrade involves three main parts:
-* Submitting a transaction to initiate the upgrade on a specific block
+1. Submit a transaction to initiate the upgrade on a specific block (validators only)
-* Using a process manager, Vega Visor, to coordinate the rollout of the upgrade, or manually upgrading at the agreed block height

-## Using Visor to coordinate upgrades
-If an upgrade proposal is approved (more than 2/3 of consensus validators have voted on the proposal), those using Visor can rely on it to coordinate the rollout of the upgrade across all the nodes on the chosen block height.

-This includes stopping the currently running nodes, ensuring that the new binaries are the correct software version, and starting new nodes.
-Visor also includes features such as restart capability, which allows Visor to retry the start-up several times before failing.

-You can configure the number of restart attempts in the Visor config, located at `VISOR_HOME_PATH/config.toml`

-### Read more about Visor
-Read detailed information about Vega Visor, including how it works, how the config is set up and how you can edit it in the [full software description ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#readme).

-You can also read the [architecture overview ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#architecture) and [upgrade flow ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#upgrade-flow) topics in the Visor readme.

-## API endpoints to help with protocol upgrades
-The data node exposes endpoints for a protocol upgrade.
-You can use them to see the number of proposals submitted and the protocol upgrade status for the network.
+2. Prepare a Node for Protocol Upgrade
+3. Execute an upgrade at the agreed block

+Smooth execution of the Protocol Upgrade is critical to the Vega Network, and any downtime or disruption must be minimised.
+Therefore, we recommend using Vega Visor, which automatically prepares and executes an upgrade.
+Alternatively, the Node Operator can manually perform an Upgrade at an agreed block height for an agreed Vega software version.

+To help with Protocol Upgrades, the data node provides useful information:
-To see proposals submitted for a protocol upgrade, use the **[protocol upgrade proposals](../../api/rest/data-v2/trading-data-service-list-protocol-upgrade-proposals.api.mdx) endpoint**.
+* to view submitted proposals use **[protocol upgrade proposals](../../api/rest/data-v2/trading-data-service-list-protocol-upgrade-proposals.api.mdx) endpoint**,

-To see if the network is ready for a protocol upgrade, use the **[protocol upgrade status](../../api/rest/data-v2/trading-data-service-get-protocol-upgrade-status.api.mdx) endpoint**.
+* to view if the network is ready for upgrade use **[protocol upgrade status](../../api/rest/data-v2/trading-data-service-get-protocol-upgrade-status.api.mdx) endpoint**.

-## Protocol upgrade procedure: step by step
+## 1. Submit a transaction to initiate the upgrade on a specific block (validators only)

-### 1. Select upgrade block height and new Vega version
+### 1.1 Select upgrade block height and new Vega version

-This step is async and it involves all validators.
+This step is async, and it involves all validators.
 First, all validators have to agree on the following:

 * The block height to upgrade at
 * The Vega version to upgrade to

 The block height must be in the future.
-When choosing the `upgrade block`, you should give all validators enough time to vote on the upgrade and then prepare config for a new network.
+When choosing the `upgrade block`, you should give all validators enough time to vote on the upgrade and then prepare the config for a new network.

 :::info Example
-If you select the `current block` + 1000 - it should give you 1000 blocks * 1.5 seconds (or whatever the average block time is) = 1500 secs.
-That means you may have about 25 minutes, which may not be enough time for all of the validators to vote and prepare config.
+Selecting the `current block` + 1000 - should give 1000 blocks * 0.9 seconds (or whatever the average block time is) = 900 secs.
+That means there will be about 15 minutes for all validators to vote and prepare, which might not be enough.

-To predict the time that you allow for other validators to prepare configs and vote, check the block time on the network.
-To do that, visit the `http://<YOUR-NODE-IP>:3003/statistics` endpoint.
-When there are no transactions, the block time is about 1.5 seconds max, though it may be lower, for example, 0.8 seconds.
+To check the block time on the network, visit the `http://<YOUR-NODE-IP>:3003/statistics` endpoint.
+Currently, the block time is around ~0.9 seconds, though it may be higher around ~1.5 seconds when there are not many transactions or some validators are missing.
 :::

-### 2. Perform manual steps required for upgrade

-#### a.
-Vote for an upgrade
+### 1.2 Vote for an upgrade

-All of the validators must execute this step, regardless of whether or not you are running Vega Visor.
+All validators must execute this step, regardless of whether or not they are running Vega Visor.

-After all the validators agree on `upgrade block height` and the `desired version` of Vega, vote on an upgrade.
+After all the validators agree on the `upgrade block height` and the `desired version` of the Vega, vote on an upgrade.
 To vote, use the following command:

 ```bash
 vega protocol_upgrade_proposal \